AGiannoutsos/web-server/README.md

 # Introduction

-In this project there are implemented a distributed and optimized database with a multi-threaded web server and client that respond to queries about coronavirus cases.
+In this project there are implemented a distributed and optimized database with a multi-threaded web server and client that respond to queries about coronavirus cases all written in C language.

 Specifically, three have been implemented programs:
 1)    a master program that creates a series of Worker processes